Akash3333333/Monagex/README.md

 ## System Architecture
 The Expense Tracker MERN App follows a client-server architecture:
-- **Front-end**: Built with React, Redux, and Chart.js for dynamic and responsive user interfaces.
+- **Front-end**: Built with React, and Chart.js for dynamic and responsive user interfaces.
-- **Back-end**: Developed using Node.js, Express.js, JWT, and NodeMailer for APIs, user authentication, expense tracking, and debt management.
+- **Back-end**: Developed using Node.js and Express.js.
+It provides APIs for user authentication, expense tracking, and debt management, with JWT for secure authentication and NodeMailer for sending notifications.
 - **Database**: MongoDB with Mongoose, a NoSQL database, stores user data, transaction details, and financial information.

 ## Pages and Descriptions